Jtav1/ParticleSim/README.md

 ### Design choices
 * ParticleSim contains functions for creating Particles and Buttons, which should allow for ease of adding new particles and buttons to select them.
-* Sliders were a creative liberty, I wanted to see if I could effectively change the properties of the simulation "world" on the fly
+* Sliders were a creative liberty, I wanted to see if I could effectively change the properties of the simulation "world" on the fly.
+  * Note that particles only spawn from the top of the simulation, not outside.
+Particles can be blown off the canvas, but new particles will not be created off-canvas and blown onto the canvas.

 ## Why ParticleSim?